- Home

 Adding a path to your garden can create interest and intrigue – and it’s fairly easy to do, even if you’re new to garden landscaping.

-A gravel path also has practical benefits, such as the fact that it allows rain to permeate through and soak away into the soil – meaning it won’t become waterlogged.
-Plus, it isn’t too difficult to reverse later, should you wish to change your garden layout.
+Gravel is cost-effective, versatile, hard-wearing, and looks appealing in most gardens.
+Plus, it has practical benefits.
+It allows rain to permeate through and soak away into the soil – meaning it won’t become waterlogged.
+It’s also not too difficult to reverse later, should you wish to change your garden layout.

 13. Introduce climbing plants

-For gardens that are in need of a lift – including small gardens with limited space – climbing plants are a must-have.
+For gardens in need of a lift – including small gardens with limited space – climbing plants are a must-have.

 If you’re wondering what to plant, black-eyed Susan (thunbergia alata), the cup and saucer plant (cobaea), and the Chilean glory flower (eccremocarpus scaber) will grow quickly from seed.